contagon/handbook/handbook/14-single-members.md

 ## 14.0 Introduction

 Men and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
-Worthy single members should be given opportunities to hold leadership and teaching positions, including positions in elders quorum and Relief Society presidencies and in other organization presidencies.
+Worthy single members should be given opportunities to hold leadership and teaching positions as directed by the Spirit.
+The leadership positions include ward and stake organization presidencies, elders quorum presidencies, bishopric counselors, high councilors, and stake presidency counselors.

 Leaders support single members by helping them draw near to the Lord, strengthen their testimonies, and take responsibility for their own spiritual, social, and temporal well-being.